Huegoxaga/notes/algorithm/ml.md

 - The initial input values for the artificial neural network would be multiple features about one sample.
 - The final output values for the artificial neural network could be either a predicted value(one output), a boolean value(one output) or categorical values(multiple output nodes)
 - Each input value is associated with a weight, the neural network learns by adjusting the weight of each input value.
-- Each neuron will have the sum of all input value times the weight
+- Each neuron will have the sum of all input value times the weight, plus a bias term which equals to a dummy input $$x_0$$ with a value of `1` multiply by a weight of $$w_0$$
   - Each neuron itself is a linear binary classifier called perceptron
     - linear classifier guarantees to converge on a solution as long as the data is linearly separable
   - Perceptron model can be trained using perceptron learning algorithm
     - During training, weight and threshold are adjusted - increase / decrease all weight by input value times learning rate and decrease / increase threshold at the learning rate, based on the output result
     - Works on normalized data
 - Activation function determine the output of each nerual based on the inputs' sum value
+  - Most of them are non-linear functions
+  - Activation functions used for the same layer of neurons are generally the same
+  - Some of them are:
     - Threshold function - either yes or no(0 or 1) or it uses a bias value and the threshold is always 0
     - Sigmoid function - gradually increase(0 to 1) close to but never reaches 0 or 1
     - Hyperbolic Tangent - gradually increase(-1 to 1) close to but never reaches -1 or 1
     - Rectifier function - either 0 or linearlly grows from 0 to 1.
 - Artificial Neurons are often referred to as units and named by their activation function: Threshold Units, Sigmoid Units, Tanh Units, and Rectified Linear Units(ReLU)
 - A single layer feed forward nerual network(perceptron) is the base machine learning unit in ANNs.
 - ANN or A multi-layer perceptron(a.k.a.
 MLP, or deep learning network) consists of a network of artificial neurons arranged into layers
+  - An MLP should have at least one hidden layer with nonlinear activation function
+  - The whole MLP represent a nonlinear function (𝐺(𝑋)).
+The goal is to design MLP to implement some desired nonlinear function
 - The input values are called the input layer the output values are called output layer.
+  - For regression task, it uses no activation function in the output layer.
+Instead, it just outputs the total activation level
+  - The number of the neurons in the output layer is equal to the number of the outputs of the function
 - Nodes in between are called hidden layers, each layers will process values and generate output for the next layer.
   - Each neuron in the same layer focuses on different aspects of the input info.
   - Hidden layers can have as many as possible, the neural network can be called deep learning if there are lots of layers of neurons in between.